Jeff Kready: Career

+Kready was in the cast of the third Broadway revival of Company.
+He filled in for Christopher Fitzgerald in the role of David and understudied the roles Jamie, Paul, Harry, Peter, Andy, and Theo.
+He also was in the ensemble of the New York City Center 2023 revival of Oliver!.
+Later that year, he starred as Sky Masterson in Guys and Dolls at the Benedum Center.
+In May 2024, he began performing in The Great Gatsby on Broadway and understudied Jeremy Jordan in the title role.
+In November 2024, he was featured as Henry Ford in the acclaimed City Center revival of Ragtime.
+In 2025, he was cast in the Off-Broadway immersive revival of The Phantom of the Opera at 218 West 57th Street.

 In addition to Kready's stage credits, he can be found guest starring in the Emmy-nominated HBO series Boardwalk Empire appearing in season 3, episode 6.
 Other television credits include a recurring co-star role in the CBS crime drama Elementary, The Good Fight web television series produced for CBS's streaming service CBS All Access, and in the CBS drama The Code.

 Kready has also performed voiceover work in the UMPQUA Bank television commercial campaign.
 He also sang on his wife's debut album, Home.